"No, it can't be [insert name here]. I went to elementary school with an [insert name here] and he was the absolute worst."

-The nine-month run up to having a baby is a heady cocktail of joy, logistics, and abject terror.
+The nine-month run-up to having a baby is a heady cocktail of joy, logistical preparation, and abject terror.
 It’s also an opportunity for conflict.
 That can be for any number of reasons, but chief among them is often the name selection process.
-Choosing the name your baby will have for, ideally, 80-ish years is hard – and you and your spouse may not see eye to eye on the sea of options you have.
+Choosing the name your baby will have for, ideally, 80-ish years is hard – and you and your partner may not see eye to eye on the sea of options you have.

-You know – or, if you haven’t had the pleasure yet, you probably can well imagine – how these arguments go: Someone tosses out a name, the other person makes a face.
-They offer a counter name, you cringe.
-And round and round you go.
 These arguments tend to break down across a few timeworn, touchy fault lines.
-Here, we offer a sampling of what those are.
-Note that we reached out to a lot – a lot – of people to hear about their baby name debates, but finding couples eager to publicly reignite rehash those weeks- and months-long parleys was tough.
+We reached out to a lot – a lot – of people to hear about their baby name debates, but finding couples eager to publicly rehash those weeks- and months-long parleys was tough.
 We did find people who wanted to vent anonymously – and then we plumbed the hell out of social media.
-In an effort to prepare you, here are seven fights you’ll definitely going to have when choosing a name for your baby.
+In an effort to prepare you, here are seven fights you’re definitely going to have when choosing a name for your baby.

-We all knew a Josh or a Katie we grew up with or went to college with or work with now who have ruined an otherwise perfectly good name for a child for us.
+We all knew a Josh or a Katie we grew up with or went to college with or work with now who has ruined an otherwise perfectly good name for a child for us.
 “I write down a ton of options and he shoots down each one because it’s already taken by someone I don’t even know,” one anonymous mom-to-be said.
-Another woman told us that her husband is a teacher and has developed lots of negative name associations, meaning they’re heading to a place where they can only use more common names that are less likely to have bad connotations.
-“Kind of annoying when you’re trying to be somewhat original,” she said.
+Another woman told us that her husband is a teacher and has developed many negative name associations thanks to rambunctions students.

 Max, Tucker, Rosie, Daisy – any of these can human names, but they are also common dog names.
 If you and your partner don’t recognize this in your process, someone may recognize it after the fact.
 According to a few people out there, friends and strangers alike do not have the tact to refrain from telling new parents that their child’s name is the same name as their childhood dog.
 Consider yourself warned.